#FAT25 · 10th track: Fuel My Fire · L7 Cover

 A quick recap:

-• This version of Kris and Gizz was considered a b-side for an upcoming single.
+• This version was at one point considered for release as a B-side for a future single.

-• The track was finalized by Liam with Keith on vocals and Saffron on the back, and some parts of the Gizz and Kris demo were also used in the final version.
+• The final album version was produced by Liam with Keith on vocals and Saffron from Republica on backing vocals — parts of the Gizz & Kris demo were also reused in the final track.

 Headmasters: SIXSHOT, SPLIT